NatalieAnna/Java/PolymorphismAndCasting/README.md

+CASTING

-Casting Object object back to Dog object.
+Casting an Object object back to a Dog object.